 - Get a visual course plan that you can print and share.

 What you CAN’T do in My Course Planner

 - Enrol in subjects or your major.
 Once you have planned your course you must enrol using your Study Plan

-- Remember to check the Handbook for more detailed subject, assessment, contact hours and timetable details.
+- Find detailed information about your subjects.
+Remember to check the Handbook for more detailed subject, assessment, contact hours and timetable details.

 Can I use My Course Planner if I haven’t started my course yet?

 Yes, My Course Planner can be used by current and prospective students to plan their course.
-Please select the year of commencement as 2021.
+Please select the year of commencement as the most recent year.

 What courses are available in My Course Planner?

 Please refer to the above list of courses available on My Course Planner.

 Can I enrol into subjects via My Course Planner?